jotnguyen/Lafferty.co-v2/content/blog/if-you-can-t-find-time-to-write-you-re-not-trying-hard-enough.md

 ## Accept rejection

 I've been rejected from every major publication on Medium, many of them multiple times.
 But you have to submit your work before you can get rejected.
-And then, so what?
+Rejection means you tried, and when it happens, so what?

 > You miss 100% of the shots you don't take. - Wayne Gretsky